 As the number of people over the age of sixty grows, most want to stay in their homes as long as possible.
-With that said, there will be a greater need to find ways to help them age in place, and this is where remote monitoring systems can be most useful.
-Today, the technology exists that can help track our elderly parents when they are at home alone, which means that help can be available at the touch of a button if they need it.
+There will be a greater need to find ways to help them age in place.

 Types Of Remote Monitoring Systems For Elderly

-There are a variety of monitors available with many features for the care of the elderly.
-Most of them are user-friendly for both caregivers and patients.
-These include monitors designed for grandparents to use to help them track each other, which is great to have if one or both people are fall risks, have medical concerns, or are accident-prone.
+These systems include monitors designed for grandparents to use to help them track each other.
+This is especially helpful if one or both of them are fall risks, have medical concerns, or are accident-prone.